 Duncan and Kate have two children, Lucia (15) and Charlie (12) and lovely black Labrador called Maisie, all of whom are very much part of the Aston Hearing family.

-Paula started working at Aston Hearing in September 2014 as a clinical ear specialist trainee and then in 2015 Paula joined as a full time Audiologist, Beforehand Paula worked in the NHS for 10 years as an audiologist.
-Before joining the team, Paula obtained her NNEB diploma after school to work as a nanny and then pursued a career working as a firefighter for 7 years at the same time working as an audiologist in the NHS.
+Paula started working at Aston Hearing in September 2014 as a clinical ear specialist trainee and then in 2015 Paula joined as a full time Audiologist.
+Prior to joining Aston Hearing, Paula obtained her NNEB diploma after school to work as a nanny, then pursued a career as a firefighter for 7 years and also worked as an audiologist for the NHS.
 Paula was inspired to become an audiologist as both her children Ellen and Michael have worn hearing aids since they were babies.
-Paula is particularly interested in paediatrics, tinnitus and dementia.
+Paula is particularly interested in pediatrics, tinnitus and dementia.
 When Paula is not at work she enjoys reading, walks along the Thames, and spending time with family and friends.

 Before Jo started working at Aston Hearing she trained at Stoke Mandeville Hospital, working as a nurse for 40 years with the NHS.
 In 2009 Jo obtained a Diploma in Primary Ear Care and from there she became a Regional Trainer for Buckinghamshire, Berkshire and Bedfordshire.
 Jo joined Aston Hearing in Thame shortly after it opened in May 2016, following a training session in Ear Irrigation.
 Jo’s proudest moment was qualifying as an SRN in 1977!
 When Jo is not at work she enjoys reading, playing table tennis, working on her allotment and spending time with her two grandchildren.